Harvard-MolSys-Lab/dynamic-workbench/help/server.md

 Workbench server is the part of the Workbench suite which is responsible for managing computationally intensive tasks, and storing files for Workbench users.
 There are two ways you might access a Workbench server:

 -	Hosted installation - Workbench server is intended to be installed on a cluster computing platform and made available via the web.
 In this case, you need only interact with the web-based Workbench client interface.
 You'll just need an invitation code from whoever runs the server, and you'll be able to create an account and begin using Workbench.
-Currently there are no hosted installations available.
+The only hosted installation currently available is at provided by the [Molecular Systems lab at Harvard](http://www.molecular-systems.net/workbench).
 -	Local installation (hosting your own server) - For testing purposes, you may wish to host your own Workbench server.
 This requires a bit more effort, but you have full control over the entire system.
 See below for details about how to set up your own server.

 Server Tools
 ------------

 Workbench ships with several server tools installed.
-For details, see [Server tools](server-tools)
+For details, see [Server tools](server-tools).

 Hosting your own server
 -----------------------